telerik/xamarin-forms-docs/controls/calendar/view-modes/calendar-multidayview.md

 #### AllDayArea

-MultiDayView provides AllDay area used to display appointments for the whole day.
-Following are the properties related to AllDay area:
+MultiDayView provides all-day area at the top of the timeline to display appointments that continue a whole day(s).
+Following are the styling properties related to AllDay area:

 * **AllDayAreaBackgroundColor**: Specifies the background of AllDay area;
 * **AllDayAppointmentBackgroundColor**: Specifies the background of the all-day appointments shown inside AllDay area;
 * **AllDayLabelTextColor and AllDayLabelFontSize**: Refer to the Text shown inside time ruler next to the AllDay area;
 * **AllDayAppointmentTextColor and AllDayAppointmentFontSize**: Refer to the all-day appointments displayed inside AllDay area;

+>tip In order to create all-day appointments you just need to set **IsAllDay** bool property of the Appointment class.
+For more details on the Appointments feature of RadCalendar refer to [Appointments]({%slug calendar-appointments%}) topic.

-And here is a quick example on how they could be applied:
+And here is a quick example on how AllDay-related properties could be applied:

 <snippet id='calendar-scheduling-alldaystyling' />